storesafe/cordova-sqlite-storage/README.md

 - Changes to background processing:
   - The `dbType` option is now removed;
   - Android version is now using one thread per db;
-  - for iOS version backround processing using a thread pool is now mandatory.
+  - for iOS version backround processing using a thread pool is now mandatory;
+  - for WP(8) version, background processing with one thread per transaction.
-- Experimenal WP(8) version, as described above
+- WP(8) version, as described above
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)
 - Forum renamed to: [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin)
 - New location: https://github.com/brodysoft/Cordova-SQLitePlugin